arpege/Crypto-ICR-lab002/README.md

 ### Installation

 To test it on a UNIX environment you can execute `make install`.
 It will effectively copy the executable in the folder `/usr/local/bin`.
+The utility will be available after that whit the `medivac` command.